ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 Finally, if you use the `renderMenu` prop, a couple changes were made that may affect you:

 #### Popper.js for positioning
 The component now uses [Popper.js](https://popper.js.org/) (via [`react-popper`](https://github.com/souporserious/react-popper)) for menu positioning.
-As a result, the `Menu` component is now wrapped with by a `Popper` from the latter library.
-If you're using a `Menu` inside `renderMenu`, just be sure to pass down all the menu props and everything should work fine.
-If you're using your own component to render the menu, you will need to wrap it in a `Popper` as well, or the component will not work correctly. **It is strongly recommended that you use the included `Menu` component.**
+If you're using a `Menu` inside `renderMenu`, simply pass down all the menu props and everything should work fine.
+If you're using your own component to render the menu, be sure it properly consumes the `innerRef` prop that gets passed down or the component will not work correctly.

 #### Manual handling of pagination option
 To make the pagination menu item keyboard-accessible, it is no longer automatically included in the `Menu` component.
 Instead, it is added to the result set, similar to the custom (`allowNew`) item.
 That means you must now handle rendering of the pagination item yourself if you want pagination.
 See [`TypeaheadMenu`](../src/TypeaheadMenu.react.js) for an example of how to do this.